philnash/build-genai-with-js/exercises/exercise_7/README.md

 ## Agents

+I encourage you to try to build out the simple agent loop within the code.
+There is an example to fall back on, but understanding how it fits together will help.
+Note, you will need to update the `Bot` class to receive `tools` and `toolConfig` parameters and pass them on to the generated chat.

 The agent loop can be a pain to get right, but you can get the code, with the new prompt and tool config from the `index.js` file in this directory.

 Once you have that, it's time to write some tools!